Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Summary

-Despite the better sampling and high S/N of light curves coming from current and future time-domain surveys \citep{ZTF2019, ivezic2019}, we stress the need to develop reliable methods that can effectively merge light curves from multiple surveys for the sake of extending the baseline.
-Given the current likelihood-based inference technique, the long-term variability of AGN (on the scale of years) can only be best constrained when the light curves are much longer than the intrinsic timescales \citep{kozlowski2017, kozlowski2021}.
+Despite the better sampling and high S/N of light curves coming from current and future time-domain surveys \citep{ZTF2019a, ivezic2019}, we stress the need to develop reliable methods that can effectively merge light curves from multiple surveys for the sake of extending the baseline.
+Given the current likelihood-based inference technique, the long-term variability of AGN (on the scale of years) can only be best constrained when the light curves are much longer than the intrinsic timescales \citep{kozlowski2017a, kozlowski2021}.
 However, the stochastic nature of AGN variability and its correlation with wavelength make merging light curves by median/mean magnitude a sub-optimal solution.
 In addition to constructing longer light curves, better inference algorithms that can specifically tackle the effects of sparse sampling and short baseline for light curves will be very helpful.
-We also emphasize that an ultimate algorithm that can efficiently fit light curves from different bands simultaneously (in a multivariate manner) will be essential to perform a `true' CARMA modeling of AGN light curves given that the light curves from different passbands (and the information encoded therein) should be inter-correlated.
+We also emphasize that an ultimate algorithm that can efficiently fit light curves from different bands simultaneously will be essential to perform a `true' CARMA modeling of AGN light curves given that the light curves from different passbands (and the information encoded therein) should be inter-correlated (see \citet{hu2020} for a heuristic example of such approach).

 Last but not least, stochastic diffusion processes like DRW and DHO are statistical models rather than physical models.
 Therefore, care should be taken when interpreting the timescales extracted from stochastic modeling.
-One interesting discovery that we made while comparing the DRW features and DHO features derived from the dataset used in this work is that the decorrelation/decay timescale of DRW ($\tau_{\mathrm{DRW}}$) is not correlated with the decorrelation/decay timescale of DHO (\taudecorr\ or \taudecay) as we would expect, but instead exhibits tight correlation with the ratio between \taudecay\ and \tauperturb~(see Figure~\ref{fig:dho_drw}).
-We discuss plausible origin(s) for this ``mis-match" in Appendix~\ref{apx:dho_drw}.
+One interesting discovery that we made while comparing the DRW features and the DHO features derived from the dataset used in this work is that the decorrelation/decay timescale of DRW ($\tau_{\mathrm{DRW}}$) is not correlated with the decorrelation/decay timescale of DHO (\taudecorr\ or \taudecay) as we would have expected, but instead exhibits a tight correlation with the ratio between \taudecay\ and \tauperturb~of DHO (see Figure~\ref{fig:dho_drw}).
+We discuss plausible origin(s) of this ``mis-match" in Appendix~\ref{apx:dho_drw}.